 Chapel Bay Fort & Museum

 The main fort occupies a 4 acre site with a 30′ deep dry ditch around it, lined with concrete on the inner face.
-Inside are casemated barracks for 96 men together with a Master-Gunner’s house, Officers’ Mess (now rebuilt) and associated ablutions, kitchens, magazines etc. The fort is open to guided tours only until extensive and expensive safety measures can be put in place.
+Inside are casemated barracks for 96 men together with a Master-Gunner’s house, Officers’ Mess (now rebuilt) and associated ablutions, kitchens, magazines etc. In World War I, Chapel Bay Fort not only formed part of the Haven defences, but was also an examination battery, and under its guns, suspected blockade runners moored in Stack Roads were examined for contraband.
+In World War II it was used to control the anti-aircraft guns defending the Haven, and to plot the position of German air dropped magnetic mines.
+A registered charity was set up in 1995 with the long-term aim of opening Chapel Bay Fort to the public as an interpretation centre for the military history of Milford Haven and its environs.
+The fort is open to guided tours only until extensive and expensive safety measures can be put in place.
 In the 18 years since the charity was formed, a lot of work has been carried by volunteers with occasional help from the Royal Engineers.
 When completed, Chapel Bay Fort will be the only one of 12 forts that were built to defend Milford Haven which will be open to the public.